 This is my favorite pattern of the group.
 I like the thick stripes, but you could also do a solid color.

-Probably because moss stitch is my favorite for baby blankets 😂
+It’s probably because moss stitch is my favorite for baby blankets ?

-The moss stitch (also known as granite, seed, or linen stitch) is an easy stitch pattern.
-This is a great place for beginners who have mastered the basic stitches like the slip stitch or single crochet to branch out without being too complicated.
+The moss stitch (granite, seed, or linen stitch) is an easy stitch pattern.
+This is a great place for beginners who have mastered basic stitches like slip stitch or single crochet to branch out easily.

 I love that there is a simple single crochet border around the final blanket, giving it a polished look.
-You can also try different colors for the main blanket and border to add some interest.
+To add interest, you can also try different colors for the main blanket and border.

-This double waffle stitch is slightly more advanced than the standard waffle stitch, but it does create the waffle effect on both sides of the fabric which is really fun and a great texture for small hands!
+This double waffle stitch is slightly more advanced than the standard waffle stitch, but it does create the waffle effect on both sides of the fabric, which is fun and a great texture for small hands!

-My suggestion would be to crochet a slightly tighter stitch than the one in the pattern either with thicker yarn or a slightly smaller crochet hook.
+I suggest crochet a slightly tighter stitch than the one in the pattern, either with thicker yarn or a slightly smaller crochet hook.

-Despite the light pink, this blanket can also be done in a neutral green or baby blue for baby boys.
+Despite the light pink, this blanket can also be used in neutral green or baby blue for baby boys.